 Therapy

 Therapy will play the central role in the treatment of somatic symptom disorder.
-Moresoe than with other mental health disorders, a person with SSD may have even less insight into their condition, so the therapist must provide education about the condition and illuminate the connection between physical health and mental health issues.
+A person with SSD may have very limited insight into their condition, so the therapist must provide education about the condition and illuminate the connection between physical health and mental health issues.

-Therapy will help to relieve symptoms of somatic symptom disorder by:2
+Therapy will help to relieve symptoms of somatic symptom disorder by:3

 - Processing the client’s beliefs about the health and symptoms